All Grade Calculator

 • Lower the target.
 A 0.05 reduction in target often drops the required term GPA by half a point or more.

 • Add credits.
-Take additional credits in courses where you’re confident in earning A grades.
+Extra credits in courses where you are confident of an A move the cumulative faster.

 • Plan over multiple terms.
-Re-run the calculator after each term — the cumulative number will move in the right direction.
+Re-run the calculator after each term as the cumulative climbs.

 Related calculators